thegworld/gtx-browser/docs/updater/design_doc.md

 ### Periodic Task Scheduling
 On Mac, the scheduler is implemented via LaunchAgents (for user-level installs) and LaunchDaemons (for system-level installs).
-The scheduled task is defined by the `org.chromium.ChromiumUpdater.wake.plist`, which contains a Label corresponding to the name of the plist, program arguments, which contains the path to the executable and the arguments it'll run with, and a StartInterval, which denotes interval for when launchctl should invoke the program.
+The scheduled task is defined by the `org.chromium.GTx BrowserUpdater.wake.plist`, which contains a Label corresponding to the name of the plist, program arguments, which contains the path to the executable and the arguments it'll run with, and a StartInterval, which denotes interval for when launchctl should invoke the program.
 An example: